 Finally, the fact that live cannabis flower was used in the extraction process, is what ultimately influences the unique experience of live resin.
 A huge part of why live plant material has such an impact on the end product lies in its high cannabinoid potency but especially in its rich terpene content.

-The magic of live resin is in the terpenes
+The magic of live resin

 The special love for live resin resides in how it captures the unique chemical profile of the original cannabis flower.